duong-se/shared-bike/README.md

     - `long` is longitude
     - `name` is the name of the bike
     - `userId` is renter id
+### Error code
+Rule for error code is `e{HTTP_STATUS}{SEQUENCE} MESSAGE`
+1. e5000 internal server error
+#### 401 status
+1. e4010 unauthorized
+#### 400 status
+1. e4000 cannot rent because the bike is rented
+1. e4001 cannot rent because you have already rented a bike
+1. e4002 cannot return because the bike is available
+1. e4003 cannot return because the bike is not yours
+1. e4004 user already existed
+#### 404
+1. e4040 bike not found
+1. e4041 username or password is wrong
+1. e4042 user does not exist or inactive

+### Log
+#### How to log
+For log convention, I use custom logger which I implement the interface in `customlogger` for adding unique request id to the log.
+It'll be helpful when we have problems with the request we can trace the log from `requestId` for debugging

+1. Error `"[Service.Method] message", error, args...`
+1. Info `"[Service.Method] message", args...`
+#### Log event
+I try to log the event from:
+1. start and end handler methods
+1. start and end in use cases methods
+1. log the error and return a wrapper error message for user to make sure the internal log error or sensitive data not show to the customer

 ## Tech stacks
 ### Backend
 1. Golang